sanjayBala/gcp-ha-setup/README.md

 ## HAProxy and Nginx Configuration

 The conf files for these servers are stored in `ansible` folder.
-I am using placeholders and passing in required information from terraform to trigger ansible.
+I am using placeholders starting with `REPLACE` and passing in required information from terraform to trigger ansible.
 Similarly, the tf var 'make_sticky' is passed to the ansible playbook and will be an optional task to enable/disable stickiness during creation of this setup.